Yellow Spot Irish Whiskey is REAL Irish Whiskey… a single pot stilled, 12 year, triple wood aged tribute to the Emerald Isle

 have been wine and spirit merchants in Dublin

-they were selling more than 100 casks
+.
+By the early 1900s, they were selling more than 100 casks

 of their special recipe out of their store front each year.
 They would keep track of the different versions by dabbing a colored spot onto the outside of the casks and pour bottles fresh for customers in the store.

 Little has changed.
 Mitchell & Son still have their stores, and they still sell their specially crafted, unique Irish Whiskey in two forms—Green Spot

-and Yellow Spot
+and Yellow Spot.

-.
 And they produce a very limited batch

 of each, most of which they sell in their shop so it can be hard to get outside of Ireland.
 But Uncle Flaviar knows a guy who knows a guy, so get it while you can.

 actually stopped production of the Yellow Spot Whiskey after 1960.
 Seems that there were a few dark decades in which Irish Whiskey fell out of favor.
 But, those days are over and they have brought us back our cherished Yellow Spot.

 .
 It is absolutely Uncle Flaviar’s favorite dram from the Emerald Isle.
 Those Bourbon casks do their thing, and the Sherry casks bring their magic, but those Malaga casks really make this Whiskey stand out.
 Malaga is a sweeter fortified wine from southern Spain, and the sweetness it adds is simply marvelous.

 We get asked all the time about the difference between Scotch and Irish Whiskey.
 There used to be quite a bit, but processes have merged quite a bit over the decades.
 Traditionally, Irish Whiskey was “single pot-stilled” barley.
 Single malt Whiskey can be distilled in a pot still, but a “single pot still” Whiskey uses some unmalted barley for character, so it cannot technically be called a single malt.